Make Continuous Integration a key element of your employer’s CD (Continuous Delivery) strategy.

 Tools are not methodologies.
 Don’t get trapped within a development culture which seeks automation software as a convenient excuse to neglect professional coder obligations.
 Sitting in a passenger’s seat can’t make anyone a good driver.

-There are, of course, important uses for automated build tools.
+There are important uses for appropriate build tools.
 Problems can arise, though, when organizations designate machines as their de facto managers.
 Each developer must instead be the manager of the tools.

 Here’s the bottom line: businesses that can embrace more than just a machines-have-my-back approach to Continuous Integration will leave competitors in the digital dust.